defi-wonderland/aztec-standards-residency/README.md

 /// @notice Transfer tokens from private balance to the recipient commitment (recipient must create a commitment first)
 /// @dev Spends notes, emits a new note (UintNote) with any remaining change, and enqueues a public call
 /// @param from The address of the sender
+/// @param commitment The Field representing the commitment (privacy entrance that the recipient shares with the sender)
 /// @param amount The amount of tokens to transfer
-/// @param commitment The partial note representing the commitment (privacy entrance that the recipient shares with the sender)
 /// @param nonce The nonce used for authwitness
 #[private]
 fn transfer_private_to_commitment(
     from: AztecAddress,
+    commitment: Field,
     amount: u128,
-    commitment: PartialUintNote,
     nonce: Field,
 ) { /* ... */ }